 When an organization that works according to Scrum, wants to succeed in scaling Agile, it needs to focus on the whole ecosystem of teams to transform organizational culture.
 This is where [email protected] comes to the rescue.

 [email protected] serves multiple teams to deliver products in a complex environment.
-It is aimed to create agility for an entire enterprise and its flexibility allows it to be used in multiple ways.
+It is aimed to create agility for an entire enterprise, and, for its flexibility, it can be used in multiple ways.

-In this post, we describe what [email protected] is, what are the key components of this framework, its roles, and more.
+In this post, we describe what [email protected] is, what the key components and roles of this framework are, and a lot more.

 [email protected] (or Scrum at Scale) is a framework for scaling Scrum.
 It was invented by Jeff Sutherland in 2014.
 The author was one of the Scrum creators and signatories of the famous Agile Manifesto.